SEIR-7-06/installfest/ruby-on-rails-stack.md

 ## RVM and Ruby

-__Note:  when copying the code snippets, please exclude the ($) as you paste and run the code into your terminal.
-The dollar sign ($) is simply an indicator of the user in examples.__
+__Note:  when copying the code snippets, please exclude the `$` as you paste and run the code into your terminal.
+The dollar sign `$` is simply an indicator of the logged-in user's terminal prompt in examples.__

 <a href="http://www.rvm.io" target="_blank">RVM</a> is a Ruby Version Manager.
 It lets you easily switch between versions of the Ruby programming language for different projects.